guilleatm/festiapp-database/README.md

 # festiapp-database

-Visit [festiweb](https://guilleatm.github.io/festiapp-database/docs/) for more info.
+See [festiweb](https://guilleatm.github.io/festiapp-database/docs/) for more info.